Prof. Dibyendu Das

 Theory of Stochatic Processes, and Non-equilibrium Statistical Physics and their applications to physical and biological systems.

-I am interested in mathematical problems related to the biological processes in pathogen populations, gene expression, cytoskeletal filaments, and neurons.
+I am interested in mathematical problems related to the biological processes in pathogen populations, gene expression, cell division and populations, cytoskeletal filaments, and neurons.
 A focus has been on first passage questions.

 We have been closely working with experimentalists on both physical and biological problems.